 • fMRI protocols (3T sparse/continuous sequence)

-• multivariate pattern analysis (scikit-learn, rsatoolbox)
+• Neuroimaging multivariate pattern analysis (scikit-learn/MNE, rsatoolbox)

-• statistical analysis (Python, R)
+• Statistical analysis (Python, R)

-• speech processing (Praat)
+• Speech processing (Praat)

 Feel free to browse my current collaborations and past research projects.
 I welcome opportunities to exchange research ideas and explore potential collaborations.